h-bahrami/VendingMachine/README.md

 - Backend
   - Optimize algorithm
-  - Add more tests for purchase service
+  - Add more tests (specialy for VendingMachineService service)
-  - Use automapper
   - Dockerizing it
 - Improve UI
   - Add images and styles (beatification :))
   - Add spining icon while communicating with backend
-  - Refactor code to replace
+  - Refactor code to replace some of foreach functions with map function